Serialii/AMD_Robotics_Hackathon_2025_Jarvis/README.md

 * Camera indices, USB ports, and recognition sensitivities are all adjustable via the configuration file.

 ### No Code Required for End User
 The end user interacts entirely through the intuitive visual interface or voice.
-The system features a clear UI with a real-time visualization of hand detection, command history, and a prominent **One-Click Emergency Stop**.
+The system features a clear UI with a real-time visualization, command history, and a prominent **One-Click Emergency Stop**.

 ## 🛠️ Installation & Setup
 ### Prerequisites